April 20, 2017

 Get Savvy about Expiration Dates.
 "Sell-by" and "use-by" dates are manufacturer suggestions for peak quality.
 The dates are not federally regulated to indicate safety, except on certain baby foods.
 Not sure if you should keep a food or toss it?
 Search online for a shelf life guide.

 Bought Too Much?
 Donate or Compost.
 Non-perishable and unspoiled food can be donated to a food bank, soup kitchen, church, or a neighbor in need.
-Perishable food you can't donate can be composted to recycle their nutrients and nourish the planet.
+A perishable food you can't donate can be composted to recycle their nutrients and nourish the planet.

 Use the Resources List to access charts, instructions, and tools to help you reduce your foodprint.